Current Travel Conditions - Highway 120 within Yosemite is Temporarily Closed - Read More

 Continue the trek up to 6,310 feet for Instagram-worthy views at Donnell Vista.
 The all-encompassing scenery here covers the outlandish rock formations known as the Dardanelles and the crystal-clear Donnell Lake.
 Make some time to horse around at Kennedy Meadows Pack Station.
 Take a horseback ride along the South Fork of the Stanislaus River and into the stunning meadow or grab your rod and reel for some fly-fishing surrounded by towering mountains.
 Have a ranch-style dinner and cozy up in a rustic cabin at Kennedy Meadows Resort for a good night’s sleep.

 Wake up to sunny blue skies and hit the road again and continue the venture up to the top of the mountain peak at 9,623 feet.
 Like a painted canvas, the views are breathtaking with mountains, greenery, rivers, and lakes.
-While there don’t forget to breathe, the air is so fresh and crisp it feels like an oxygen bar.
+While there, don’t forget to breathe, the air is so fresh and crisp it feels like an oxygen bar.
 Wind on down the backside of the pass and get ready to loop it to Highway 120.

-Twain Harte Mini Golf Fly-Fishing at Kennedy Meadows
+Fly-Fishing at Kennedy Meadows

-Highway 120, Tioga Pass- Departing Tuolumne County for a brief bite to eat hang, a right onto Interstate Route 395 into Mono County and stop at Bridgeport for some much-needed food and refreshments.
+Highway 120, Tioga Pass- Departing Tuolumne County for a brief bite to eat hang, a right onto Interstate 395 into Mono County and stop at Bridgeport for some much-needed food and refreshments.
 A local favorite is the Main Street Deli.
 Grab a meal to-go and find a picturesque outdoor picnic area to capture the awe-inspiring high desert.
 Roll down the windows and take in the views of Mono Lake as you head toward the Highway 120 junction in Lee Vining.
-Take a right and wind your way up the highest pass in the Sierra Nevada Mountain range at 9,943 feet.
-Stop at the highest point, Mount Dana then continue to iconic Yosemite National Park.

-The last leg of Highway 120 will land you in the town of Chinese Camp.
-Spend some time exploring Railtown 1897 State Historic Park in Jamestown and Columbia State Historic Park in Columbia or enjoy some wine or hard cider tasting.
+The last leg of Highway 120 will land you at Lake Don Pedro where you can hike or boat.
+If you'd like to keep exploring, head off to some time exploring Railtown 1897 State Historic Park in Jamestown and Columbia State Historic Park in Columbia or enjoy some wine, beer, or hard cider tasting.

-Tuolumne Meadows - Damian Riley Tuolumne Meadows Hiking
+Tuolumne Meadows - Damian Riley Tuolumne Grove of Giant Sequoias

 Visit Tuolumne County